nhsconnect/ITK-FHIR-Pathology/pages/engage/engage_scenario5.md

 summary: "Split Test Request, Different Sample Types"
 ---

-{% include warning.html content="This **temporary** site is provided to assist with the development of the **Alpha** Your Project Here Specification and is being updated regularly.
+{% include warning.html content="This **temporary** site is provided to assist with the development of the **Alpha** Specification and is being updated regularly.
 It is advised not to develop against these specifications until a formal announcement has been made." %}

 **Description**